molecule/molecule.github.io/_post/conference-submission-notes.md

         subTitle: “It’s not garbage if I can evolve on it”; The Shifting Purposes, Goals, and Re-Uses of Artifacts in Diverse Creative Practices
         notes: Significantly reworked draft of submission 10 that had been rejected from DIS'20.
 We completely changed the structure and re-wrote it three times in the week leading up to the deadline.
 We were SO proud of it and hoped the reviewers would love it as much as we did!
 Spoiler - they did not.
 MetaReviewer R4 - 2.5; R1 (2AC) - 3; R5 - 2.5; R2 - 3; R3 - 2.
 We did get this encouraging note though - "This paper was discussed extensively during the PC meeting and the ultimately had a 3rd AC added to the review."
 It feels nice to know your paper was under discussion.
         icon: /src/img/icon-noun_X_1890803.png
-        finalResult: Started life in 2019 (submission 10), then heavily reworked for CHI'20 (this submission).
+        finalResult: Started life in 2019 (submission 10), then heavily reworked for CHI'20 (submission 13).
 Split into two papers with a different focus (submission 15 and 16), which went through revisions rounds at CSCW'21 where one was accepted (submission 21) and the other rejected (submission 23).
 CnC'22 will probably be the last attempt (submission 28).
+FINALLY accepted!!
+5th time's the charm.
     -
         submissionNum: 12
         conference: CHI'21